Statement of Purpose

 Visually Impaired <0.05%

-13.5 While the patient profile is self-selected from an informed, largely adult population, there is considerable potential for attracting individuals with self-image problems or more serious psychological or psychiatric conditions.
+13.5 While the patient profile is self-selected from an informed, largely adult population, there is considerable potential for attracting individuals with self-image problems or more serious psychological or psychiatric conditions due to its strong association with facial aesthetics.
 Consequently, the clinic is aware of and provides both policy provision and staff training for the identification, assessment and management of vulnerable adults and children.

 13.6 Policies are in place to ensure that valid informed consents are obtained.
 Where a fully informed consent cannot be obtained by reason of incapacity or a failure of understanding, treatment will be withheld in a sensitive manner unless it is an emergency.